David-Kuku/mv_frontend_challenge_-Challenge-1-/README.md

 ### Once that's done
 You'll be directed to a page where you can choose to deposit or withdraw money.
 This page shows the account name, and account balance.
-Whenever a deposit is made, it is reflected in the account balance immediately.
+Whenever a deposit or withdrawal is made, it is reflected in the account balance immediately.